-Pro forma information regarding net loss and loss per share is required by Statement 123, which also requires that the information be determined as if the Company has accounted for its employee stock options granted subsequent to December 31, 1994 under the fair value method of that Statement.
-The fair value for these options was estimated at the date of grant using a Black-Scholes option pricing model with the following weighted-average assumptions for 1995 and 1996: risk-free interest rate of 6.4%; a dividend yield of 0.0%; volatility factors of the expected market price of the Company's common stock of 0.62; and a weighted-average expected life of 6 years.
+Pro forma information regarding net income and earnings per share is required by Statement 123, which also requires that the information be determined as if the Company has accounted for its employee stock options granted subsequent to December 31, 1994 under the fair value method of that Statement.
+The fair value for these options was estimated at the date of grant using a Black-Scholes option pricing model with the following weighted-average assumptions for 1997: risk-free interest rate of 5.7%; a dividend yield of 0.0%; volatility factors of the expected market price of the Company's common stock of 0.578; and a weighted-average expected life of 6 years.

 The Black-Scholes options valuation model was developed for use in estimating the fair value of traded options which have no vesting restrictions and are fully transferable.
 In addition, option valuation models require the input of highly subjective assumptions including the expected stock price volatility.
 Because the Company's employee stock options have characteristics significantly different from those of traded options, and because changes in the subjective input assumptions can materially affect the fair value estimate, in management's opinion, the existing models do not necessarily provide a reliable single measure of the fair value of its employee stock options.
+However, the Company has presented the pro forma net loss and pro forma basic and diluted net loss per common share using the assumptions noted above.

 For purposes of pro forma disclosures, the estimated fair value of the options is amortized to expense over the options' vesting period, generally five years.
-The Company's pro forma information follows (in thousands, except for loss per share):
+The Company's pro forma information follows (in thousands except for earnings per share):

-1996 1995
+1997 1996

-Pro forma net loss \$ (11,252) \$ (8,10 06)
+Pro forma net loss \$ (13,168) \$ (11,252)

-Pro forma net loss per share \$ (1.00) \$ (0.8 82)
+Pro forma basic and fully diluted net loss per common share \$ (0.95) \$ (1.00)

-Because FAS 123 is applicable only to options granted subsequent to December 31, 1994 the pro forma effect of the statement will not be fully reflected until approximately the year 2000.
+Because FAS 123 is applicable only to options granted subsequent to December 31, 1994, the pro forma effect of the statement will not be fully reflected until approximately the year 2000.